dogweather/forkful/content/en/fish-shell/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-REPL, or Read-Eval-Print Loop, is an interactive programming environment that takes single user inputs, executes them, and returns the result.
-Programmers use it for instant feedback, debugging, and fast-paced experimentation with coding concepts without the overhead of compiling and running a full program.

 ## How to:
 In Fish, the interactive shell is the default mode when you start it up.
 Here's what it looks like in action: